 What is a Cashless System?

-A cashless system is used for the payment of meals and trips, where no cash is taken at the point of sale.
+A cashless system is used for the payment of meals, trips and school equipment, where no cash is taken at the point of sale.
 Each student and member of staff using the system will be allocated an account, much like a bank account.
 This information is held on a secure server and stores details of individual cash balances, records cash spent and cash received, records where money has been spent, on what food and the exact date and time the money was spent.
 The cashless system can be accessed in several ways: through ParentPay and machines in the restaurant into which students can add money (food only).

 How are students and staff recognised by the Biometric system?

 Prior to the system going live all individuals intending to use the system will have their finger scanned.
 This finger scan will be converted into a number and stored on the system against that individual.
 Once the finger scan has been taken it is automatically converted to numeric form.
 No register of fingerprints is kept and it is impossible to reconstitute a fingerprint from the numeric reference.

 How is the Biometric Recognition System used to obtain a meal?

 At the till point is a scanner.
 When the student wishes to pay for the meal s/he simply places his/her thumb/finger on the scanner; and this will bring up their own account.
 A display will show the terminal operator their photo, name, and current cash balance held within the system.
 The selected food items will be entered into the system from the touch screen terminal while the product values and the total balance will show on the display.
 For individuals using a PIN, they simply give the terminal operator their number, and the account will be brought up.